 Technical writers may do some or all of the following:

-- work with managers, developers, users and other interested parties to identify their information needs
+- work with managers, developers, users and others to identify their information needs

 - plan, research and create clear, accurate content such as instructions, standard operating procedures, forms and policies